COVID-19 (Novel Coronavirus)

 Frequently Asked Questions

-If you have feedback or questions on Case Western Reserve's updated housing policy for fall, please submit our form.
+If you have feedback or questions on Case Western Reserve's updated housing policy for spring, please submit our form.

 Those who submit questions already answered in the FAQ will not receive responses.
-The answers to common questions will be answered by additions to the FAQ, so check back often.
+The answers to common questions will be answered by additions to the FAQ.

 We have recommended that incoming students “pack light” so that moving out of campus residences will be less burdensome.
 If developments require the university to transition to remote operations, we will provide as much notice as possible and pro-rate room and board fees based on the time spent living on campus.